isc-projects/kea/doc/sphinx/arm/security.rst

   packets in an invalid order) and more.
 - The Kea development team uses many tools that perform automatic code quality checks, such as danger, as well as internally developed sanity checkers.
-- The Kea team uses the following static code analyzers: Coverity Scan, shellcheck, and danger.
+- The Kea team uses the following static code analyzers: Coverity Scan, cppcheck, clang-static-analyzer, shellcheck, flawfinder, semgrep and danger.
-- The Kea team uses the following dynamic code analyzers: Valgrind and Thread Sanitizer (TSAN).
+- The Kea team uses the following dynamic code analyzers: Valgrind, Thread Sanitizer (TSAN), Address Sanitizer (ASAN), Undefined Behavior Sanitizer (UBSAN).

 Fuzz Testing
 ------------

-The Kea team has a process for running fuzz testing, using `AFL <https://github.com/google/AFL>`_.
-There are two modes which are run: the first mode fuzzes incoming packets, effectively throwing millions of mostly broken packets at Kea per day, while the second mode fuzzes configuration structures and forces Kea to attempt to load them.
-Kea has been fuzzed since around 2018 in both modes.
-The input seeds (the data being used to generate or "fuzz" other input) are changed periodically.
+The Kea team has a process for running fuzz testing.
+Fuzzing is a software-testing technique whereby a program is presented with a variety of generated data as input and is monitored for abnormal conditions such as crashes or hangs.

+There are two ways to fuzz Kea.

+Option 1.
+With the libfuzzer harness function LLVMFuzzerTestOneInput.

+Option 2.
+With the AFL (American Fuzzy Lop https://github.com/google/AFL) compiler.

+Using the LLVMFuzzerTestOneInput Harness Function:

+This mode of fuzzing works with virtually any compiler.

+There are four types of fuzzers implemented with this mode:

+- Config fuzzer
+- HTTP endpoint fuzzer
+- Packet fuzzer
+- Unix socket fuzzer

+There are two binaries under test:

+- `kea-dhcp4`
+- `kea-dhcp6`

 Release Integrity
 -----------------